dkalaitz/Spring-Boot-E-commerce-API/README.md

 - **Accessible Endpoints without Authentication**
   - GET `/api/products/getTypeProducts`: Returns a specific type list of products.
 Type is a required parameter.
-  - GET `api/products/searchProduct`: Returns products that similar have similar name with a search term.
-A search term parameter is required.
+  - GET `api/products/searchProduct`: Returns products that have similar name with a search term.
+A searchTerm parameter is required.
   - GET `/api/products/getAllProducts`: Returns all products.
   - GET `/api/products/getProduct`: Returns a product based on id.
 ProductId parameter is required.
   - POST `/api/products/addProduct`: Adds a product.